Tag

 The developers have refined some of the essential elements of the desktop, which includes the Budgie Menu, which now sorts category names alphabetically, and the Icon Tasklist applet that has several new features and behavior refinements.

-Several distros, including Ubuntu and Manjaro have spins based on Budgie and users can fetch it from the COPR repo.
+Several distros, including and Manjaro have spins based on Budgie and users can fetch it from the COPR repo.

 Best for usability